cfb3/middleware-module/README.md

-# middleware-module
-node module with middleware functions
+A test module for Lab 4